 We offer superior instruction to our students by accomplished lawyers who are recognized for their skills, expertise and professional and ethical standards.
 Several of our lawyers are long-time instructors for various components of the Bar Admission Course including civil litigation, insurance, family law, administrative law, corporate/commercial law, bankruptcy, and insolvency and professional responsibility.

 In addition to offering a competitive salary, we provide our students with a comprehensive health insurance plan, payment of wages and required course materials during the Bar Admission course, Bar Admission course fees, continuing legal education seminar fees, and Provincial Law Society/CBA membership fees.

 Students who are hired for articling also receive competitive forgivable loans to assist them with the third year of law school.
 A study break is provided prior to the statute exam.

-Contacts For further information about Cox & Palmer or our summer or articling positions in New Brunswick, please contact Rebecca Atkinson, Chair of the New Brunswick Articling Committee.
+For further information about Cox & Palmer or our summer or articling positions in New Brunswick, please contact Michael A. Gillis, Chair of the New Brunswick Articling Committee.